armedcor/frontend-round2/README.md

 ## Features to Implement

-Set up to Contact form to link to a email server - Requires JavaScript
+Link Contact form to an email server - Requires JavaScript

 ## Testing